FareehaJabeen275/RetinoExtractToolbox/Readme.md

 python batch_extract.py --input_dir dataset/fundus --output_dir features_csv/ --glcm --lbp_P 8 --lbp_R 1 --lbp
 ```

-Each image is processed with the selected feature extractors, and the results are saved as separate CSV rows for easy downstream use.
+Each image is processed using the selected feature extractors, and the results are saved as separate rows in a CSV file for easy downstream use.
+If no features are specified in the command, the script automatically extracts all supported features.

 ### **Example Data**